pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 the modify (or after the modify and before the read)

-If the storage system provides such primitives, it is relatively easy and simple to model queues on top of it; also, the overall performance (throughput and latency) will greatly depend on the performance of such operation: most RDBMS can do this by packing the read and the modify inside a _transaction_, but that usually degrades the performance greatly, to a point where it is not viable for queue modelling
+If the storage system provides such primitives, it is relatively easy and simple to model queues on top of it; also, the overall performance (throughput and latency) will greatly depend on the performance of such operation: most RDBMs can do this by packing the read and the modify inside a _transaction_, but that usually degrades the performance greatly, to a point where it is not viable for queue modelling